NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/Lab 2/Lab 2.md

 ## Summary

-In this hands-on lab, you will use your own data with Azure OpenAI Large Language Models (LLM) and make it searchable using Azure Cognitive Search.
+In this hands-on lab, you will use your own data with Azure OpenAI Large Language Models (LLM) and make it searchable using Azure AI Search.
 The steps involve configuring and integrating these services to enhance data accessibility and searchability.

 ## You have successfully completed this lab.